aravind-etagi/Adventure_Works_Sales_analysis/README.md

 # Adventure_Works_Sales_analysis
-Sales analysis Dashboards creation with the help of Power BI tool
+Sales analysis Dashboards creation with the help of Power BI tool to help management with the overview of many parameters

 # Input Data
 ***AdventureWorks_Customers*** : contains customer details like Name, DOB, Gender, Annual Income etc.